Kali-Hac/SPC-MGR/README.md

 We provide three already pre-processed datasets (IAS-Lab, BIWI, KGBD) with various sequence lengths on <br/>
 <!-- https://pan.baidu.com/s/1nuFH2EENyrMZbTnKGYssTw  &nbsp; &nbsp; &nbsp; password：&nbsp;  hyo7  <br/> -->

-Note: The access to the Vislab Multi-view KS20 dataset and large-scale RGB-based gait dataset CASIA-B are available upon request.
-If you have signed the license agreement and been granted the right to use them, please email me with the signed agreement and I will share the complete pre-processed KS20 and CASIA-B data.
+**Note**: The access to the Vislab Multi-view KS20 dataset and large-scale RGB-based gait dataset CASIA-B are available upon request.
+If you have signed the license agreement and been granted the right to use them, please email me with the signed agreement and I will share the complete pre-processed KS20 and CASIA-B data.*

 All the best models reported in our paper can be acquired on <br/>
 <!-- https://pan.baidu.com/s/1AIn7Iyfn7B-w2Eh3ZfHIZA &nbsp; &nbsp; &nbsp; password：&nbsp; sd4v  <br/>  -->